ErpNetDocs/winclient/introduction/workspace-customization/working-with-fields.md

 ![Sample](pictures/sample.png)

-When you set a format, the program loads a sample text in the “Sample” field, according to the chosen format.
+When you set a format, the program loads a sample text in the *Sample* field, according to the chosen format.
 The sample may <b>not</b> reflect all aspects of the given format.

 Similarly, you can set the format for editting – what will be visible when you click the field.
 Click on the button next to Edit Format and proceed in the way described above.